-To set the start or end points more precisely, you can press the arrow buttons that are below the video preview window to move the start or end points by the time value that is written on the left of the arrow.
+To set the start or end points more precisely, you can press the arrow buttons that are below the video preview window to move the start or end points by the time value that is written to the left of the arrow.
 For example, if you want to move the start position by 0.1 seconds (100 milliseconds)

-If you have set a start position and know the exact desired duration of the video clip just enter the duration time value in the "Duration" textbox and press enter.
+If you have set a start position and know the exact desired duration of the video clip just enter the duration time value in the "Duration" text box and press enter.